iansinnott/iansinnott.github.io/_posts/2014-11-22-running-a-meteor-app-on-dokku.md

 ## Troubleshooting

-If you had trouble with anything above remember the ways you can troubleshoot Dokku and it's containers.
+If you had trouble with anything above there are a couple ways you can troubleshoot Dokku and it's containers:

 1. Inspect the apps logs.
 This is likely the most useful troubleshooting technique, and will likely reveal the problem.
 Run `dokku logs <app>`.
 2. If the logs don't reveal the issue, put Dokku into debug mode and re-deploy.
 To do this you need to create a new Dokku config file at `/home/dokku/dokkurc`.
 Add a single line to the file: `export DOKKU_TRACE=1`.
-Now when you deploy Dokku will send back _a lot_ more information.
+Now when you deploy, Dokku will send back _a lot_ more information.

-## Resources
+## Useful Resources

 * [MongoDB Dokku Plugin][mongodb]
 * [Meteor Buildpack Horse][horse_buildpack]
 * [How To Deploy a Meteor.js Application on Ubuntu 14.04 with Nginx][guide]

-That last link is _not_ specific to Dokku or even Docker, but gives good insight into what is required to set up a production Meteor server from scratch.
+That last link is _not_ specific to Dokku or even Docker, but it gives good insight into what is required to set up a production Meteor server.

 [mongodb]: https://github.com/jeffutter/dokku-mongodb-plugin
 [horse_buildpack]: https://github.com/AdmitHub/meteor-buildpack-horse